-Opinion | If Biden wins, he must play hardball against GOP obstruction.
+Opinion | If Joe Biden wins, he must play hardball against GOP obstruction.
 Here’s how.

-Which is why Republicans are now beginning to think about just how completely they want to obstruct Biden’s presidency if they retain control.
-The likely answer is “More than anyone could have imagined.”
+Which is why Republicans are now beginning to think about just how completely they want to obstruct Biden’s presidency if they retain control of the Senate.
+The likely answer is: “More than anyone could have imagined.”

-That obstruction could be unprecedented — not just blocking all significant legislation, not just launching endless bogus investigations, and not even just refusing to allow Biden to fill any judicial vacancy, on the Supreme Court or any other court.
-Most radically of all, they could even refuse to allow him to appoint a cabinet.
+That obstruction could be unprecedented — not just blocking all significant legislation, not just launching endless bogus investigations, and not even just refusing to allow Biden to fill any judicial vacancies, on the Supreme Court or any other court.
+Most radically of all, Senate GOP leaders could even refuse to allow the new president to appoint a Cabinet.

 But at least one Republican senator wants everyone to know that he wouldn’t do that — or maybe not, anyway:

-“When it comes to finding common ground, I will do that,” [Sen. Lindsey] Graham told reporters.
+“When it comes to finding common ground, I will do that,” [Sen. Lindsey O.] Graham told reporters.
 “The vice president deserves a Cabinet.
-I’ll give him my input about who I could vote for as secretary of state, attorney general ...
+I’ll give him my input about who I could vote for as secretary of state, attorney general. . . .
 There may be some people that I just can’t vote for because I think they’re unqualified or too extreme.”

 So generous of him!
-Having spent the last four years as one of the most shameless Trump lickspittles in Washington, Graham will now move to become the “moderate” Republican that Democrats can deal with.
+Having spent the last four years as one of the most shameless Trump lickspittles in Washington, Graham (S.C.) will now move to become the “moderate” Republican that Democrats can deal with.
 But don’t be fooled: If there’s a way to undermine and hamstring Biden, Graham and all the other Republicans will find it and use it.

 But this might not be as bad as it looks.
-In fact, in this area Republican obstruction could be a gift to Biden.
+In fact, in this area, Republican obstruction could be a gift to Biden.

 Here’s some context.
-Only nine times in American history has the Senate rejected a president’s nominee for a cabinet position.
-It has only happened once in the last 60 years, when Sen. John Tower was voted down from his nomination as Defense Secretary in 1989 on the grounds that he was a drunk (Tower denied the charge, but pledged to let no more alcohol pass his lips if he was confirmed; it didn’t help).
+Only nine times in U.S. history has the Senate rejected a president’s nominee for a Cabinet position.
+It has only happened once in the last 60 years, when the 1989 nomination of former senator John Tower (R-Tex.) to become defense secretary was voted down on the grounds that he was a heavy drinker.
+(Tower denied the charge, but pledged to let no more alcohol pass his lips if he was confirmed; it didn’t help.)

 In 17 other cases, a nominee was withdrawn before a vote could be taken because of some controversy or other.
-But like judicial nominations, cabinet choices used to be confirmed without much regard to ideology, so long as they were reasonably qualified and not beset by scandal.
+But like judicial nominations, Cabinet choices used to be confirmed without much regard to ideology, so long as they were reasonably qualified and not beset by scandal.

-But of course, things don’t work that way anymore.
-We saw this in 2017, when the collection of (mostly) incompetents and grifters Trump nominated to fill his cabinet received an unusual amount of opposition from Democratic senators.
+But, of course, things don’t work that way anymore.
+We saw this in 2017, when the collection of (mostly) incompetents and grifters Trump nominated to fill his Cabinet received an unusual amount of opposition from Democratic senators.

 It was essentially a free pass for Democrats to make a statement with no practical effect: They could vote no, demonstrating opposition to Trump while knowing that since Republicans had the majority, his picks would still get confirmed.